-Hello and welcome, I am Patrice Abood.
-I am proud to say I am a teacher of the safe spine technique.
-I specialize in programs teaching about the spine and pelvis and just spent a month with Rebecca Leone and completed her Gap Filler and Portfolio Pilates program along with numerous following up trainings.
+Welcome!
+My name is Patrice Abood and I am proud to say I am a teacher of the safe spine technique.
+I specialize in programs teaching about the spine and pelvis and have studied with Rebecca Leone by completing her Gap Filler and Portfolio Pilates program along with numerous following up trainings.
 The education focuses on science of the spine and pelvis.
 I offer courses specializing in safe spine, postural and functional movement techniques.
 Learn about how to take daily care of your spine (important stuff)!
 Please check out my “Safe Spine” section on this site for more information.

 I’ve practiced yoga since the early 90’s and was trained and certified as an Ashtanga and Sadhana Yoga Chi Instructor by Doug Swenson, an approved 200 hour Yoga Alliance course.
 As a Sadhana Yoga Chi teacher, I aim to create a holistic balance between strength and softness; between the internal practice and the external results.
 These are addressed through the encouragement of body/mind awareness, as well as a series of dynamic, flowing movements.
-Wellness and integrity of daily living are what I most value on my journey as a teacher and life-long student.
-I’ve also learned a great deal from workshops and classes with Seane Corn, Kathryn Budig, Tiffiany Cruikshank, Shiva Rea, Eddie Modestini and Nicki Doane but my main inspiration for this practice came from my mentor Nancy Samuels.
-I strive in every class to live up to Nancy’s example of guiding students with fun, lots of variety, clear instructions infused with humor and generous helpings of kick-your-asana power flow sequences.
+I teach “fun style” as I want you leaving class smiling and feeling good after you’ve had your generous helpings of kick-your-asana power flow sequences.
 I utilize safe spine techniques in my yoga classes which means you also leave the class with more knowledge of movement than when you came in.
 That, is information I want you to own forever.